rec/gitz/doc/README.rst

   Rename a git branch locally and on all remotes

 `git-rotate <git-rotate.rst>`_
-  Rotate the current branch forward or backward in the list of branches
+  Rotate through branches in a Git repository

 `git-shuffle <git-shuffle.rst>`_
   Reorder and delete commits in the current branch